 Image: Port Authority’s marine pilots at Port Botany with Sister Mary Leahy OAM after

 In Sydney, Mission to Seafarers runs a free shuttle bus service into Walsh Bay from Port Botany four times a day to help seafarers get ashore to run essential errands, go shopping, contact loved ones or just get out of their work environment in the few hours they have available on land.

 These bus trips carry around 10,000 seafarers per year but Mission to Seafarers doesn’t have the thousands of dollars needed to take the Sydney toll roads and save precious time.

 Recently, Port Authority's Sydney marine pilots showed their support by each donating $1 a day to help cover the costs of Mission to Seafarers' annual road toll fee.

 Image: Many seafarers who visit Port Botany have been at sea for months at a time.

 Mission to Seafarers works to improve their wellbeing

-To thank them for their gesture, Sister Mary Leahy OAM, the port chaplain for Sydney and regional coordinator for the Apostleship of the Sea (Stella Maris), visited the marine pilots and to talk about the hardships many seafarers can face, from a lack of food and undrinkable water, to being bullied, loneliness and isolation.
+To thank them for their gesture, Sister Mary Leahy OAM, the port chaplain for Sydney and regional coordinator for the Apostleship of the Sea (Stella Maris), visited the marine pilots to talk about the hardships many seafarers can face: from a lack of food and undrinkable water, to being bullied and experiencing loneliness and isolation.

 But with the assistance of organisations like Mission to Seafarers and the support of people like Port Authority’s marine pilots, the mission is simple: to have seafarers depart Sydney in a healthier state of mind, body and spirit than when they arrived.